MirrorNetworking/Mirror/doc/articles/Guides/CustomPlayer.md

     ...
 }
 ```
-4) Create your player prefabs (as many as you need) and add them to the "Register Spawnable Prefabs" in your Network Manager
+4) Create your player prefabs (as many as you need) and add them to the "Register Spawnable Prefabs" in your Network Manager,  or add a single prefab to the player prefab field in the inspector.
 5) Send your message and register a player
 ```cs
 public class MMONetworkManager : NetworkManager